 Family LLCs offer you significant estate and gift tax advantages.
-Here are the rules you have to deal with: When you die, your estate (including your business) will be subject to estate taxes of 40% for any amount that exceeds $11.7 million in 2021 (experts think the threshold will go down in succeeding years).
-Gifts that exceed $15,000 per recipient per year will likewise be taxed at 40% (married couples can combine their exclusions and give up to $30,000 per recipient, gift tax-free).
+Here are the rules you have to deal with: When you die, your estate (including your business) will be subject to estate taxes of 40% for any amount that exceeds $12.92 million (for deaths in 2023—but this number is subject to change).
+Gifts that exceed $17,000 per recipient per year will likewise be taxed at 40% (married couples can combine their exclusions and give up to $34,000 per recipient, gift tax-free).
 Gifts that exceed the annual exclusion count as taxable gifts and apply towards the lifetime exemption.

 When it comes to minimizing estate and gift taxes for family LLCs, the IRS is your friend.
 It allows you to discount the value of transfers of interest in a family LLC, up to 40%.
 The devaluation is legitimate because interest in a family LLC cannot be easily sold to the public (few investors want minority stakes in a family business).
 By discounting the value of the assets you transfer, you'll more slowly approach the tax threshold, and can divest yourself of more assets than you could if you had to play by their original value.

 To take advantage of the valuation discounts, you can create a family LLC and transfer non-controlling units of it to your children or grandchildren over time.
 The discounts allow you to maximize the assets transferred free of gift taxes and will reduce the size of your overall estate.
 As the manager the LLC, you will retain control of the business even while you transfer ownership to your heirs.